Skip to content

 differing exclusion segment IDs.
 The cutoff is ignored for neighbor selection;

-the unit cell is used only to compute minimum-image shifts.
+the cell is used only to compute minimum-image shifts.

 Requires ``max_count`` to be set on the inclusion ``Index``.